-The Group established customized interest rate risk management framework and system and implemented a robust and prudent interest rate risk management strategy.
+The Group established a customized interest rate risk management framework and system and implemented a robust and prudent interest rate risk management strategy.
 The interest rate risk policy is in line with the Group's development strategy, risk appetite and risk management capability.
-It seeks to balance interest rate risk and profitability, minimize the net interest income and economic value changes arising from interest rate changes, and ensure stable profit growth and capital structure.
-The Group employed a range of methods to measure and analyze the IRRBB, including repricing gap analysis, sensitivity analysis of net interest income and economic value, duration analysis, stress testing, and economic capital analysis.
-The Group performed a combination of interest rate risk management and evaluation by utilizing balance sheet quantitative tool, internal and external price tool, plan and performance appraisal and internal capital evaluation to effectively control the interest rate risk level of business lines, overseas entities and subsidiaries, and ensure that the IRRBB level is within a reasonable level.
+It seeks to balance interest rate risk and profitability in a moderate manner, minimize the adverse impact on net interest income and economic value caused by interest rate changes, and ensure the stability of profit growth and capital structure.
+The Group employed a range of methods to measure and analyse the IRRBB, including repricing gap analysis, sensitivity analysis of net interest income and economic value, duration analysis, stress testing, and economic capital analysis.
+As for interest rate risk management and evaluation, the Group utilized a combination of tools including balance sheet quantitative tool, internal and external price tool, plan and performance appraisal and internal capital evaluation to effectively control the interest rate risk level of business lines, overseas institutions and subsidiaries, and ensure that the IRRBB level is within a reasonable level.

-In 2020, the Group paid close attention to the developments of COVID-19 and changes in external interest rates environment, fully supported prevention and control of COVID-19 and resumption of production and work, reasonably responded to the pressure and challenges brought by the changes in macro policies to the operation of the Bank, and reinforced interest rate risk monitoring and prediction.
-It continued to optimize the product portfolio and term structure of assets and liabilities and keep sound, coordinated and sustainable growth of assets and liabilities.
-At the same time, the Group optimized internal and external pricing strategies, closely tracked the changes in the duration of assets and liabilities, and effectively controlled all kinds of interest rate risks, to ensure that the net interest margin remains at a reasonable level and the net interest income grows steadily.
-It completed the loan prime rate (LPR) transformation of existing business to implement the PBOC's reform requirements of interest rate marketization, continued to strengthen management of interest rate risks of overseas entities and subsidiaries, and timely adjusted the interest risk limit of its overseas entities.
-In accordance with the regulatory requirements of the Basel Committee and the CBIRC on IRRBB, the Group optimized the interest rate risk system to lay a solid foundation for interest rate risk management of the Group.
-During the reporting period, the results of the stress testing indicated that the IRRBB of the Group is under control, with various indicators kept within the limits.
+In 2021, the Group paid close attention to the developments of COVID-19 at home and abroad, as well as changes in monetary policy, fully implemented the decisions and arrangements of reducing financing costs for enterprises, provided sound policy support for key areas and weak links in the real economy, reasonably responded to the pressure and challenges brought by changes in macro policies to the operation of the Bank, reinforced interest rate risk monitoring and prediction, and maintained stable, coordinated and sustainable growth of assets and liabilities.
+At the same time, the Group closely tracked the interest rate trends of deposit, loan and debt, and changes in the duration of assets and liabilities, optimized fund transfer pricing and external pricing strategies, and hedged against risks of long-term fixed-rate loans with interest swaps for the first time to ensure the long-term stable net interest margin.
+Meanwhile, the Group continued to implement the PBOC's reform requirements of interest rate liberalisation and completed the deposit price reform with high quality; continued to strengthen interest rate risk control of overseas institutions and subsidiaries, enhanced the assessment of overseas institutions' interest rate risk management, and timely optimised the interest rate risk limit system; initiated the self-development of interest rate risk management system, reassessed models used in the system, enriched system functions, strengthened the forward-looking prediction ability, and continuously improved the level of intelligent and digital management.
+During the reporting period, the results of stress testing indicated that the interest rate risk of the Group is under control, with various indicators maintained within the limits.

-Changes in net interest income showed that, at the end of 2020, under the borderline scenario of the interest rates of demand deposits fluctuating by 50bps and other assets and liabilities fluctuating by 200bps, the change in net interest income accounted for around 13.28% of the net interest income expected in the next year.
-Changes in economic value showed that, under the six basic scenarios (i.e., parallel up and parallel down shifts in the yield curve, steepening, flattening, as well as short-term interest rates up and down) set by regulators, the maximum change in economic value accounted for about 10.16% of Tier 1 capital after regulatory adjustments.
+Changes in net interest income showed that, at the end of 2021, under the borderline scenario of the interest rates of demand deposits fluctuating by 50 bps and other assets and liabilities fluctuating by 200 bps, the change in net interest income accounted for around 10.95% of the net interest income expected in the next year.
+Changes in economic value showed that, under the six basic scenarios (i.e., parallel up and parallel down shifts in the yield curve, steepening, flattening, as well as short-term interest rates up and down) set by regulators, the maximum change in economic value accounted for 8.61% of Tier 1 capital after regulatory adjustments.